 Ski Lift System: refers to all the ski lifts in the 3 Vallées ski area managed by the Operators, and accessible by the Beneficiaries.

-Customer Services: refers to the information and support service available to the Members and Beneficiaries under the conditions defined on the Resort Website.
+Customer Services: refers to the information and support service available to the Subscribers and Beneficiaries under the conditions defined on the Resort Website.

-Services: refers to all the complementary services offered by the Operators such as those described in the Resort Website and detailed in the special Terms and Conditions relating to each service.
+Services: refers to all the complementary services offered by the Operators such as those described in the Resort Website and, if applicable, detailed in the special Terms and Conditions relating to each service.

 Resort Website: refers to the website of the Company Issuing the Card.